pipobscure/pipobscure/_posts/2016-12-16-did-you-kno-scientists-just-discovered-a-new.markdown

 ---
 layout: post
-title: "> Scientists just discovered a new kind of spider that looks like the Sorting Hat from Harry Potter.
+title: "Scientists just discovered a new kind of spider that looks like the Sorting Hat from Harry Potter.
 They named it Eriovixia gryffindori, and received personal congratulations from J.K.
 Rowling on ‘discovering another fantastic beast.’